 Neunhof Palace, one of the best preserved mansions of the Nuremberg region, is an external branch of the Germanic National Museum.
 The patrician country house with its rare original interior of the 16th and 19th century has a magnificient kitchen.
 A preserved original of Nuremberg's organ building of the 17th century can be seen at the baroque chapel.

-Neunhof Palace is closed in 2016 due to remediation work.
+Neunhof Palace is closed since 2016 due to remediation work.

 Neunhofer Schlossplatz 2